Art Journaling to Help Cope With Fibromyalgia

 Art journaling forced me to use my hands when nerve pain would have otherwise stopped me.
 This conditioning aspect helps build up tolerance.

-You May Also Like:Navigating Fibromyalgia and Sex
+You May Also Like:Tips for Coping With Fibromyalgia Anger and Frustrations

 Related Search Topics (Ads):